daniele-salvagni/escape-from-the-aliens/README.md

 * Insert `RMI` to use Remote Method Invocation
 * Insert `SOCKET` to use a Socket connection

+Every client can use a different kind of connection.

 #### Waiting rooms ####